Managing Mailbox Retention and Archiving Policies in Microsoft 365

 Retention settings in a policy

-Sensitivity labels are outside of the scope of this article but are related.
-Instead of classifying data based on how long it should be kept, these policies classify data based on the security needs of the content.
-You can then apply policies to control the flow of emails with this content or automatically encrypt documents in SharePoint.
+Outside of the scope of this article but related are sensitivity labels, instead of classifying data based on how long it should be kept, these policies classify data based on the security needs of the content.
+You can then apply policies to control the flow of emails with this content, or automatically encrypt documents in SharePoint for instance.
 You can also combine sensitivity and retention labels in policies.

 Conflicts

-Since multiple policies can be applied to the same piece of data and perhaps even retention labels are in play, there could be a situation where conflicting settings apply.
+Since there can be multiple policies applied to the same piece of data and perhaps even retention labels in play there could be a situation where conflicting settings apply.
 Here’s how these conflicts are resolved.

 Policy conflict resolution rules.
 Microsoft 365